Power Couple? AI Growth and Renewable Energy Investment: Calibration and Counterfactuals

 \subsubsection{Limited Market Potential: Coupling.}

 When AI market potential is limited, AI--energy coupling can arise in equilibrium.
 In \cref{fig:case study}, panels (b) and (c) show simultaneous increases in AI energy use and renewable PPA capacity for $d_0\in[6.75,41.925]$ and for $d_0\ge 33.8$, respectively.
 With a smaller market, energy costs become salient for the developer, which activates the scale effect in the policymaker's renewable-investment problem.
 Whether coupling is temporary (and gives way to an adaptation trap) or instead persists as an adaptation pathway depends on the scaling regime, as illustrated in panels (b) and (c), which correspond to \cref{prop:1}(ii) and \cref{prop:2}(ii), respectively.
-In ranges represented by these two instances, market-led scaling tends to sustain frontier capability at the expense of net-zero, whereas resource-led scaling tends to deliver cleaner energy alignment at the expense of frontier scale, highlighting a practical trade-off between AI development and the clean-energy transition.
+In the ranges these two instances represent, market-led scaling tends to sustain frontier capability but fall short of net-zero, whereas resource-led scaling tends to deliver cleaner energy at the cost of frontier scale.
+These cases illustrate a practical trade-off between AI development and the clean-energy transition.

 To interpret the transition points ($d_0=41.925$ and $33.8$ billion metric tons of CO$_2$e), we map emissions to atmospheric concentration using 1 ppm $\approx$ 7.78 billion metric tons of CO$_2$ \citep{noaa_gml_ppm}.
-The threshold in Instance B corresponds to about 6 ppm above the benchmark (roughly 2.3 years at recent rates of increase \citep{lindsey2025co2}); in Instance C, the pathway activates at about 4.3 ppm (about 1.7 years).
+The threshold in Instance B corresponds to about 6 ppm above the climate benchmark (roughly 2.3 years at recent rates of increase \citep{lindsey2025co2}); in Instance C, the pathway activates at about 4.3 ppm (about 1.7 years).
 These magnitudes place the model's transition mechanisms in the near-term range given current trends.
-Consistent with this, the intensity of extreme events has risen markedly since 2020 \citep{guardian2025weather}.
+For example, the intensity of extreme events has risen markedly since 2020 \citep{guardian2025weather}.
 Benchmarking current atmospheric CO$_2$ (roughly 420 ppm) against 2020 levels (about 412 ppm) implies $d_0$ on the order of 56 billion metric tons of CO$_2$, exceeding both thresholds in panels (b) and (c).